Feds bust wife of former Vandergrift High, NFL player in college admissions scandal

 “He is a really good guy and a heck of a football player,” said Frank “Beans” Moliterno, 88, of Vandergrift.

-Palatella was known to visit the Vandergrift area regularly over the years when his brother, Patsy Palatella, a lifelong borough resident, was still alive.
+Palatella was known to visit the Vandergrift area regularly when his brother, Patsy, a lifelong resident, was still alive.

-“When he came in, he was casual with everyone,” said Moliterno.
+“When he came in, he was casual with everyone,” Moliterno said.
 “He never acted like a big shot.”

-Attempts to reach Lou or Marci Palatella for this story were unsuccessful.

 The feds’ accusations